configcat/docs/docs/getting-started.md

 ![getting-started](assets/getting-started-1.png)

 ## Connect your app
-Find code examples on the *Connect your applications* tab on how to connect your application.
+Find code examples on the <a href="https://app.configcat.com/connect" target="_blank">*Connect your applications*</a> tab on how to connect your application.
 Then you can access the value of your switch within your code.

 This is an example code snippet to show the idea behind our SDKs:
 ```